infrae/fcrepo/src/fcrepo/README.txt

 Searching Objects
 ~~~~~~~~~~~~~~~~~

-Fedora comes with simple search functionality based on the DC datastream.
+Fedora comes with simple search functionality based on data from
+the DC datastream and the Fedora object properties.
 The following properties can be used to search on:

  * cDate